 As expected, the optimal density of active BSs (Figure 1(a)) grows with user density in all configurations, at a power law rate which is larger when tightening the constraint on target user-perceived QoS.
 Indeed, a higher end-user throughput has the double effect of increasing the amount of network resources required both in the fronthaul and in the wireless backhaul of the network.
 In all settings but one, the optimal configuration is with only SBSs.
 Only when the relative unitary cost of MBSs is 0.1 or lower, the optimal solution involves a majority of MBSs for a given range of user densities, with a small density of SBS acting as access points for wireless backhauling links.
-However, for very low user densities as well as for high ( $\geq 10^{-2}$ users per $m^2$ ) ones, the resource cost of BH links is high enough for the optimal configuration to switch from one in which BB users are mainly served by MBSs, to one with only SBSs.
+However, for very low user densities as well as for high ($\geq 10^{-2}$ users per m^2) ones, the resource cost of BH links is high enough for the optimal configuration to switch from one in which BB users are mainly served by MBSs, to one with only SBSs.
 As visible in Figure 1(b), in this configuration the MBS density and the round-robin weight vary with user density in such a way as to maintain the same (low) mean number of users per BS, to maintain the resource consumption of each BH link at a minimum.
 The switch to SBS-only happens when the amount of SBS time spent serving BH traffic becomes preponderant (as witnessed by the low value of round-robin weight), so that the toll which MBSs take on the overall network resources makes the configurations with MBSs less competitive than those with only SBSs.
-Overall, these patterns suggest that the resource cost of QoS-aware wireless inband backhauling has a high impact on the resource efficiency of a moving network.
+Overall, these patterns suggest that the resource cost of QoS-aware wireless in-band backhauling has a high impact on the resource efficiency of a MN.
 Note finally that for $\tau_0 = 10^{-6}$ s for low user densities the optimal BS density does not decrease with decreasing user density, as doing so would not allow satisfying target QoS constraints.
 Indeed, for such low user densities, delivering the target QoS to users involves keeping a substantial fraction of BSs active, even if at any time instant a significant fraction of them do not serve any user.
 In those configurations, (proactive) algorithms which activate base stations according to user mobility would be required, but they are out of the scope of this work, and they would not decrease the optimal density of BS to be deployed.
+Figure 1(c) shows the average BS utilizations at the optimum.
+In those configurations in which only SBS are deployed, utilization is very close to one as this allows minimizing the amount of deployed BSs.
+When both MBS and SBS are present at the optimum instead, the mean utilization of MBS is substantially lower than that of SBSs.
+This happens because the mean overall amount of traffic which a SBS has to serve is way larger than that of a MBS, and because, as we have seen, in this configuration the network tries to keep the traffic at each backhauling link at a low level to minimize the amount of resources required to serve it at a SBS.
+The inefficiency of MBS in a scenario where the user distribution is static was expected, since the advantages of MBS can only materialize when their movement allows the same MBS to play the role of multiple SBS in different time intervals.
+In order to assess the benefit of the multiple roles of MBS we thus need to look at scenarios with more than one region.